MTD Software for UK Landlords

 What If You Own Property Jointly?

-Each owner is assessed individually, based on their share of the income.
-So if you and a partner jointly own a property generating £80,000 in rent, your share is £40,000 — and whether that triggers MTD depends on what else you earn from property or self-employment.
+Each owner is assessed individually, based on their share of the rental income.
+If you and a partner jointly own a property generating £80,000 in rent, your share is £40,000 — and whether that triggers MTD depends on what else you earn from property or self-employment.

 If you both exceed the threshold, you each need to register and submit separately — but you can both use the same software.